Design and Technology at Blakehill

 Year 3 – structures, textiles, cooking and nutrition

-Mechanisms, electrical systems, cooking and nutrition are taught throughout the year in all year groups which are linked to other subjects and during whole school projects.
+Mechanisms, structures, textiles and cooking and nutrition are taught throughout the year in all year groups which are linked to other subjects and during whole school projects.
 In KS2, they are taught an addition element of DT which focuses on electrical systems.

 Opportunities for enhancing learning by using design and technology are always taken, therefore it is also taught alongside other curriculum subjects.